 Well my two miracle Serama chicks are doing wonderfully.
 In fact they are both weighing in at 1.2 ounces today.
 They were 0.7 and 0.8 at hatching.
 I have also been weighing the eggs in the incubator and have learned that they vary by one tenth of an ounce depending on humidity levels.
 Perhaps I solved the mystery of why they gain weight with age – they absorb more water?
 They will be old enough to candle in two days.
-I cannot wait. meanwhile the chicks have full wing feathers now and they are insane.
+I cannot wait.
+Meanwhile the chicks have full wing feathers now and they are insane.
 I actually saw the white one leap into the air and karate chop the black one’s head.
 I couldn’t tell you why but it was funny.
-They’re also getting in their little tail feathers and when they hold them upright t just makes them so cute!
+They’re also getting in their little tail feathers and when they hold them upright it just makes them so cute!
 I am guessing the little white one might turn out to be some sort of mottled partridge color but its a bit soon to tell.
 I just realized my black rooster might carry the elusive chocolate gene and I must say that prospect sounds delightful.
 I have been reading up on the gene as well as dun which can look like chocolate but breeds differently.
 I think my little black chick might end up with feathers in the same pattern as his fluff, a little black and white penguin chicken!
 (I’m sure they’re not called penguins though!)
 I can’t wait to see what the other eggs turn out to be.
 These little guys are like skittles, popping out in all different colors.
 I find it so fascinating.

 Also Caesar finally let me take a good photo of him.
 He looks more gorgeous by the day.
 He’s got a lot more orange around his tail feathers than he did and his hackles (neck feathers) and turning a lovely blonde.
 Apparently there is only one breed where this calico color is being pioneered.
 I find that strange as its sooo pretty.